 With the core history of the Chippendales being one of the most baffling owing to sex, murder, money, greed, and drugs, it’s no surprise that a lot of films as well as series’ have covered the same.
 After all, whether it be the 2000 movie ‘The Chippendales Murder’ or the Hulu limited miniseries ‘Welcome to Chippendales,’ they all delve into the pioneering all-male strip joint’s dark side.
 In other words, they explore the way its initial success eventually led to the slaying of creative director Nick De Noia.
-So now, if you wish to learn more about the same, we’ve got you covered.

 How Did Nick De Noia Die?

 While some in the entertainment industry reportedly remember Nicholas John De Noia Jr. AKA Nick as selfish and controlling in his work, many others remember him as charming and extremely talented.
-However, despite the fact he himself was the epitome of how people are complicated, with there always being two sides to a story, he did not deserve the end he met in his mid-40s back in 1987.
+However, despite the fact that he was the epitome of how people are complicated, with there always being two sides to a story, he did not deserve the end he met in his mid-40s back in 1987.
 That’s because the director, screenwriter, and choreographer was brutally murdered while simply sitting in his 15th-floor office at 264 West 40th Street in Manhattan, New York, on April 7, 1987.

 By this point, Nick was actually a two-time Emmy Award winner for his NBC’s ‘Unicorn Tales’ musical short films, created exclusively for the educational enjoyment of a young television audience.
 He’d also taken Chippendales to new heights with his creativity before splitting it up with founder Somen “Steve” Banerjee and getting rights to the touring company rather than the original club.
 But alas, it all came to an end on that fateful day (around seven years since the partition) as someone barged right into Nick’s workplace and shot him in the face with a large caliber pistol.